-All students living in residence (with the exception of the apartment-style residence) are required to participate in a combined room and board plan.
-Students living in apartment-style residence are required to make a minimum commitment to the food service program usually in the form of declining cash balance (DCB), though they have the option of any of the meal plans.
+All students living in residence (with the exception of the apartment-style and Governors residence) are required to participate in a combined room and board plan.
+Students living in apartment-style and Governors residence are required to make a minimum commitment to the food service program usually in the form of declining cash balance (DCB), though they have the option of any of the meal plans.
 Off-campus students may purchase a meal plan and/or DCB or buy meals on a cash basis.
+See the food service brochure for available options.